 Finally, allow the paint to dry for at least 48 hours (leave in front of a heater or radiator) and spray the lacquer onto the wheel.
 This will provide a hard protective layer over the fresh paint to protect it against the outside environment.

-Once dried, we strongly recommend that you use the best wheel sealant to ensure good health.
+Once dried, we strongly recommend that you use the best wheel wax to ensure good health.
 This will prevent damage to the fresh paint and give the wheels additional shine.

 What Is The Best Paint To Use For Wheels